stratsys/Stratsys.Apis.v1/README.md

 Api Documentation
 --------------
-Further detailed documentation of Stratsys Api can be found in Stratsys Developer Centre within Stratsys.
+Further detailed documentation of Stratsys Api v1 can be found from Stratsys Developer page.

 References
 --------------